maritz/nohm/index.md

 First User1 is validated.
 If User1 is invalid the save callback is called with the error.
 If User1 is valid, User1 is stored.
 If Admin has an ID, the relation is stored and the save callback is called.
 Otherwise Admin is validated.
-If Admin is invalid the save callback is called with the error. (arguments to the callback would be 'invalid', true, Admin.modelName)
+If Admin is invalid an optional error callback is called and execution returns to the save of User. (arguments to the save callback would be 'invalid', true, Admin.modelName)
 If Admin is valid, Admin is stored, the relation is stored and the save callback is called.

 This process works infinitely deep.
-However it's not recommend to do this since the process is not atomic!

-If you define a callback in the link() call, that callback is called right after the link is stored to the db.
-This may make error handling in deep linked instances a little easier.

-If you call save on an object that has relations to other objects that aren't saved yet, these objects are then saved as well.
-That includes an internal call to .valid() on each relation.
-If you have an error in a related object, you still get an error in your original save, but the original object is saved regardless.

-To make it a little easier to manage such errors there are two more arguments passed to the save callback.
-The first is a boolean to tell you that the error was in a relation, the second is the modelName of that object.
+However this process is not atomic, thus it might be a better idea to save the elements individually and then link them!

+link can take an optional options object or link name as the second argument.
+If it is a string, it's assumed to be the link name.
+The options object has 2 available options:

 {% highlight js %}
-User1.save(function (err, relationError, relationName) {
-  if ( ! err) {
-    // User1 and Admin are saved
-  } else {
-    if (relationError) {
+User1.link(ManagerRole, {
-      // User1 is saved, Admin not.
+  name: 'hasRole', // otherwise defaults to "default"
+  error: function (error_mesage, validation_errors, object) {
+    // this is called if there was an error while saving the linked object (ManagerRole in this case)
-      console.dir(Admin.errors); // holds the errors
+    // error_message is the error ManagerRole.save() reported
+    // validation_errors is ManagerRole.errors
-      console.dir(relationName); // is the same as Admin.modelName
+    // object is ManagerRole
-    } else {
-      // neither User nor Admin are saved because User had an error }
   }
 });
 {% endhighlight %}

-#### unlink(otherInstance, \[relationName,\] \[callback\])
+#### unlink(otherInstance, \[options,\] \[callback\])

 Removes the relation to another instance and otherwise works the same as link.